introvertmac/globalgear/README.md

 - `config/`: Configuration files, including product data and Portal API settings.
 - `styles/`: Global styles and Tailwind CSS configuration.
 - `public/`: Static assets like images.

+## Airtable Structure

+The project uses Airtable for order management and history.
+The Airtable base consists of a single table with the following structure:

+- `id`: Unique identifier for each order (Text)
+- `customerEmail`: Email address of the customer (Email)
+- `orderDate`: Date and time of the order (DateTime)
+- `totalAmount`: Total amount of the order in PYUSD (Number)
+- `status`: Current status of the order (e.g., "Pending", "Shipped", "Delivered") (Single Select)
+- `items`: JSON string containing the ordered items (Long Text)
+- `shippingAddress`: JSON string containing the shipping address details (Long Text)
+- `transactionHash`: Solana transaction hash for the payment (Text)

+This structure allows for efficient storage and retrieval of order information, enabling features like order history and status tracking.

 ## Deployment